govCMS/GovCMS7/README.md

 drush @agov7xdev provision-verify
 # Other lower level attempts seemed to work, but then get re-run anyway when the platform noticed the new site.

+- Thanks to dman for the Aegir install instructions.